hoz006/cse15l-lab-report/tutorial.md

 ## 4. Moving Files with scp
 The command scp would allow us to move files from client (our computer) to the server.
 This will enable us to do many things later.
 Use command like this:

 > scp [filename] [server-address]:~/

-An example of moving a file is shown below:
+An example of moving a file is shown below.
+Here I moved file.md in my currently directory to the server.
+After the command it will prompt success and print the time it took to move the file.

 ![Image](movefile.png)